pymolresponse package

 diagonalize_explicit_hessian() None[source]

-form_explicit_hessian(hamiltonian: Hamiltonian, spin: Spin, frequency: float) None[source]
+form_explicit_hessian(hamiltonian: Hamiltonian, spin: Spin, frequency: float | None) None[source]

-class pymolresponse.solvers.ExactInv(mocoeffs: ndarray, moenergies: ndarray, occupations: ndarray, *, inv_func: Callable[[ndarray], ndarray] | None = None)[source]
+class pymolresponse.solvers.ExactInv(mocoeffs: ndarray, moenergies: ndarray, occupations: Occupations, *, inv_func: Callable[[ndarray], ndarray] | None = None)[source]

 Bases: ExactLineqSolver